 A great place to explore is the network of forestry roads in the Moutere Forest.
-Note that this forest is managed by Hancock Forest Management, a permit is required and the roads can only be ridden at weekends.
+A Tasman Pine Forests permit is mandatory.
+These roads can only be ridden at weekends.
+Check Logging Crew Locations before you go.
 Be aware to expect vehicles on the roads at all time.
 It is a good idea to take a copy of the map below as things aren't as clear on the ground as you might think.

 Note: Teapot Valley.
 The first 500 metres is through private property and access is currently denied, so please don't use this road to access the forest.
 There are signs at the gate.